Kedishi/simple_shell/README.md

-# Simple Shell by George Akanimoh and Erhivwor Juliet
+# Simple Shell by Muoh Jefferson And Kedishi Kedishi

 ![alt text](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)

 ### Description

-George Akanimoh and Ehrivwor Juliet Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+Muoh Jefferson and Kedishi Kedishi Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for ALX Africa Software Engineering.

 ### Installation